Flexion Therapeutics Reports Inducement Grants Under Nasdaq Listing Rule 5635(c)(4)

 About Flexion Therapeutics

-Flexion Therapeutics (FLXN, Financial) is a biopharmaceutical company focused on the development and commercialization of novel, local therapies for the treatment of patients with musculoskeletal conditions, beginning with osteoarthritis, the most common form of arthritis.
+Flexion Therapeutics (Nasdaq:FLXN) is a biopharmaceutical company focused on the development and commercialization of novel, local therapies for the treatment of patients with musculoskeletal conditions, beginning with osteoarthritis, the most common form of arthritis.
 The company's core values are focus, ingenuity, tenacity, transparency and fun.
 Please visit flexiontherapeutics.com.

 Contact: